electronut/ElectronutLabs-Bumpy/README.md

 command shell.
 But I suppose it's nice to be able to see the code and step through it from within Atom.

-## Buy a Bluey!
+## Buy a Bumpy!

-Bluey is available for purchase from our [Tindie store][7].
+Bumpy is available for purchase from our [Tindie store][7].
 We also provide discounts for bulk purchases.
 Do email us at **info@electronut.in** if you have any questions.

 <a href="https://www.tindie.com/stores/ElectronutLabs/?ref=offsite_badges&utm_source=sellers_ElectronutLabs&utm_medium=badges&utm_campaign=badge_large"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-larges.png" alt="I sell on Tindie" width="200" height="104"></a>